jpconstantineau/pykey/documentation/docs/testing_hardware/encoder.md

 CircuitPython seems to only support up to 4 rotary encoders for the nRF52.
 Internally, it uses 2 GPIOTE channels to monitor the encoder and trigger updates when rotation is happening.
 Since the nRF52840 has 8 GPIOTE channels, up to 4 rotary encoders are available.
 Other features may use GPIOTE channels and as such, the maximum number of rotary encoders which can be initialized may be less.
+If you want to see more information on how it's implemented, go see the updated files for this [Pull request](https://github.com/adafruit/circuitpython/pull/5253)

 ``` python
 import board